j-d-carmichael/boats/docs/README.md

 > !Tip: These variables will override any variables injected into the tpl engine from the `process.env`

 ## Changelog
+- 2023/12/25 4.9.1:  chore: Dependency dropped, walker package no longer used
 - 2023/12/25 4.9.1:  chore: Dependency updates, some major & some minor zero BOATS functionality change 🎅
 - 2023/12/25 4.9.0:  feat: cli arg --one-file-output or -O for short.
 This will result in a single file output. 🎅
 - 2023/12/14 4.8.0:  feat: uniqueOpId now accepts replacements, useful for windows that wont accept a * character as a folder name